Ahmad1786/LR/README.md

 # LR
-Implement Linear Regression from scratch
+Implement Linear Regression from scratch with different variations